SkullbocksDE/MassiveWiki/FooterBar/README.md

 To set group rights to a link, use 'groups':
 * $footerBarArray[]= array('link'=>'Special:WhatLinksHere','name'=>'WhatLinksHere','target'=>'self','groups'=>array('admin'));

-> * Note1: Make sure, that you declared an array of strings! 'groups'=>'admin' will not work!
+> * Note1: Make sure, that you have declared an array of strings! 'groups'=>'admin' will not work!
-> * Note2: There are as default groups "user", "bot", "bureaucrat", "comment", "admin", "sysop"
+> * Note2: There are as default groups "user", "bot", "bureaucrat", "admin", "sysop"

 To create a menu of links, use 'menu':
 * $footerBarArray[]= array('link'=>'PI_Test','name'=>'PI Test');